 Is Rehab Better Than Jail?

-Unlike carceral settings, drug and alcohol rehab programs have a primary focus of rehabilitation, healing, and helping people achieve recovery from their drug or alcohol abuse.
+Unlike carceral settings, drug and alcohol rehab programs have a primary focus of rehabilitation, healing, and helping people achieve recovery from their drug or alcohol use disorder.

 Rehab can offer a chance to meaningfully address a serious drug or alcohol problem.
 Studies show diversion programs like court-ordered rehab can also be cost-saving on a societal level.